 Computer programming techniques for collecting and analyzing data in linguistic research.
 Introduction to regular expressions, and Python scripting.
 Hands-on experience gathering, formatting, and manipulating corpus, field, and experimental data, combining data from multiple sources, and working with existing tools.
 Knowledge of computer programming not required.
 Units: 1-4

-Weekly assignments (50%)
+Weekly assignments (80%)

-Assigments should be submitted to
+Assigments should be submitted on Canvas.